DeepakIngole/Pnums.jl/README.md

 If the exact Pnum values were all representable as floating point numbers, then lookup tables would not be necessary; however, this would require abandoning reciprocal closure (the property that the reciprocal of every exact value is also an exact value).
 My personal conclusion is that reciprocal closure is not worth this cost (unless some alternative way of doing fast arithmetic without lookup tables can be found).

 ##### No automatic subdivision
 The Unums 2.0 proposal suggests a way to partially address the dependency problem: when an interval-valued (or set-valued) variable shows up more than once in a computation, run the computation separately on each individual Unum contained in the interval/set, and then form the union of the results at the end.
-I have not implemented this as an automated strategy, but you can implement it manually using `eachpnum` and `shortestcover`
+I have not implemented this as an automated strategy, but you can simulate it manually using `eachpnum` and `shortestcover`

 For example: